nsdrussell/CSVScoresToExcel/README.md

 ## Build
 Build instructions
 In Visual Studio, load the .sln file under `\Source\`, then build and run.
 Since it is a WPF app it can probably be built in a version as early as 2012 if desired.
+I built and coded it using VS2019 originally, and currently it uses dotnet framework 4.7.2.

 The filename can be passed as an argument to read it on opening.
 Right click in Windows Explorer on your desired .csv file->Click Open With...-> Choose the application exe and it will read it on opening.
 This will save having to worry